 In \cite{Dosovitskiy2015}, \textit{Dosovitskiy et al.} introduced two networks based on the U-net architecture \cite{Ronneberger2015}: FlowNetS and FlowNetC.
 While FlowNetS is an encoder-decoder network consisting of simple convolutions, FlowNetC creates two separate processing streams and combines them in a \textit{correlation-layer}.
 This layer performs a multiplicative patch comparison between feature maps.
 Due to the explicit use of a correlation-layer, it is more straightforward to understand the workings of FlowNetC.
 However, not much is known about the workings of FlowNetS.
 Inspired by this architecture, \textit{Ranjan et al.} \cite{Ranjan2017a} introduced SpyNet, a spatial image pyramid with simple convolutional layers at each pyramid level and a warping operation between pyramid levels.
-They visualized the weights of the first layer of their network and claim that these filters resemble Gabor filters \cite{Gabor1945}.
-This provided a glimpse into the working principle of SpyNet.
+SpyNet's coarse-to-fine approach brings a higher computational and memory efficiency at the cost of a more limited set of perceivable motion types. \textit{Ranjan et al.} also visualized the weights of the first layer of their network and observe that these filters resemble Gabor filters \cite{Gabor1945}, which provided a glimpse into the working principle of this architecture.
 Finally, \textit{Teney et al.} \cite{Teney2016} built a shallow CNN-architecture by integrating domain knowledge, such as invariance to brightness and in-plane rotations.
 On small motion their architecture performs well, but performance declines on large motion near occlusions.
 They conclude good occlusion performance requires reasoning over a larger spatiotemporal extent, which their shallow architecture is not able to do.